Immediate Justice

 What is Immediate Justice?

-Under the plan, Sussex has been chosen as a trailblazer for the new ‘Immediate Justice’ pilot and PCC Bourne will receive extra funding from Government to develop this.
-The Immediate Justice scheme will see offenders paying back to the community through unpaid work and repairing damage and harm they may have caused.
+Under the plan, Sussex was chosen as a trailblazer for ‘Immediate Justice’ pilot and PCC Bourne received extra funding from Government to develop this.

 Where can I find out more?